jens1o/jens-hausdorf.de/content/posts/01-hello-world/index.md

 I also started doing my very own extracurricular activity.
 It was concerned to teach kids in fifth, sixth and seventh grade the basics of presenting.
 The next school year, I changed the subject of the extracurricular activity.
-Then, it was concerned with presenting as well as programming.
+Then, it was concerned with presenting as well as programming (based on the graphical programming language Scratch).
 I pursued that until Covid came.

 The new classmates were great, and I made a lot of connections.